High Risk →

 What does the run_sql tool do? +

-Execute SQL queries against a Neon database.
+<use_case> Use this tool to execute a single SQL statement against a Neon database. </use_case> <important_notes> If you have a temporary branch from a prior step, you MUST: 1.
+Pass the branch ID to this tool unless explicitly told otherwise 2.
+Tell the user that you are using the temporary branch with ID [branch_id] </important_notes>.
 It is categorised as a Execute tool in the Neon MCP Server, which means it can trigger actions or run processes.
 Use rate limits and argument validation.

 How do I enforce a policy on run_sql? +